kriggio/dw-hello-world/README.md

 Using Docker
 ---
-You can run locally via Docker by running the following commands after packaging the project via maven or gradle.
+You can run locally via Docker by running the following commands after packaging the project via maven (`mvn package`, though you will have to update the Dockerfile to get this to grab the correct jar now) or gradle (`gradle jar`).

 `$ docker build -t dw-hello-world .`